LeandroTombe/Devop-project/README.md

 # Devop-project
-I search to understand how is the flow on CI project using jenkis
+I search to understand how is the CI flow project using jenkis